Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 In the event of a lost job, a medical emergency, an impending bankruptcy, or any other unexpected financial crisis, selling a house as-is can provide needed funds quickly.

 If the property is inherited, trying to sell it can come with additional stress from the loss of a loved one.
-Or if it was inherited by multiple family members, coordinating repairs and payments can be difficult, especially if the family members live in different states.
+Or if multiple family members inherited it, coordinating repairs and payments can be difficult, especially if the family members live in different states.
 Selling as-is can greatly reduce this stress.

 While you may get less money with an as-is sale, it can significantly streamline the process.
 There are buyers who are willing to take a chance on an as-is property.
-Investors and home flippers are usually looking for a deal.
-And in some cases, people will buy an inherited home in its current condition, including any belongings left inside.
+Selling a home to an investor or home flippers are usually looking for a deal.
+In some cases, people will buy an inherited home in its current condition, including any belongings left inside.

 Avoid foreclosure